RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 Delivery Network (CDN) that tries to speed up delivery of these standard parts.

-Unlike the main markup-and-code bundle, any user-specific content (like the items in your feed or your profile information) is served by an _application server_.
+Unlike the main markup-and-code bundle, any user-specific content (like the items in _your_ feed or _your_ profile information) is served by an _application server_.
 Rather than send whole web pages, the application server listens for requests like "mark this task as done" or "show me my outstanding tasks."
-To answer these questions, the application server will read the request, check that the requester is allowed to perform the action (this is the Authn and Authz system), and then it might get data out of the data store (e.g. the list of todo items) or it might modify the data (e.g. to mark a task as complete).
+To answer these questions, the application server will read the request, check that the requester is allowed to perform the action (using the Authn and Authz system), and then it might get data out of the data store (e.g. the list of todo items) or it might modify the data (e.g. to mark a task as complete).
 Often when a programmer says that they work on "back-end" code, this is what they mean (the "front-end" means the UI).